benhammondmusic/blog/ckm8svnut08bwkhs12wy0gzks.md

-## Deploying Our Team Project Backend to Heroku
+## Deploying a Node / Express Backend to Heroku

-A quick guide to assist our project team in getting our group project deployed to each member's individual Heroku app.
+A quick guide to assist in getting our group project deployed to each member's individual Heroku apps.
 This guide is step 1; to deploy your React frontend to Heroku,  [checkout my part 2 post](https://benhammond.tech/deploying-our-react-team-project-to-heroku) .

 ### These were the issues causing failed deploys: